azagniotov/stubby4j/docs/REQUEST_PROXYING.md

 Describes how the request to-be-proxied should be proxied.
 Currently only the following strategy values are supported:
 * `as-is`: no changes/modifications will be applied to the request before proxying it
-* `additive`: additive changes will be applied to the request, before proxying it.
+* `additive`: additive changes will be applied to the request before proxying it.
 The additive changes currently supported are setting of additional HTTP headers using the `headers` property on the `proxy-config` object.

 In the future enhancements to the request proxying functionality, more strategies will be supported.

 #### properties (`required`)

-Describes the properties of the proxy, e.g.: endpoint, etc. Currently only `endpoint` property is supported.
+A map of key/value pairs describing the properties of the proxy, e.g.: endpoint, etc. Currently only `endpoint` property is supported.
 In the future enhancements to the request proxying functionality, more properties will be supported.

-#### endpoint (`required`)
+##### endpoint (`required`)

+Must be defined under the `properties` property.
 Describes the target service endpoint where the request will be proxied to.
 This should be a protocol scheme + fully qualified domain name (i.e.: `FQDN`) without any URI paths:

 * Correct: `https://jsonplaceholder.typicode.com`
 * Incorrect: `jsonplaceholder.typicode.com`
 * Incorrect: `https://jsonplaceholder.typicode.com/`